qoherent/ria/.github/DIVERSITY_STATEMENT.md

 Our standards for behaviour are detailed in the project's [Code of Conduct](./CODE_OF_CONDUCT.md).
 We kindly insist all participants uphold these standards in all their interactions and communications.

-Let's build intelligent radios, together! 📡🚀
+Let's build intelligent radios together.™ 📡🚀